 - Have a plan.
 This can include looking away from the computer screen every hour and focusing your eyes elsewhere for a minute, rolling your head and shoulders to relax the neck and/or standing and stretching for a minute.
-At the two-hour mark, check your progress to make sure you will have time to answer all the questions and to possibly leave the room and take a break. - Take the computer tutorial.
-This will explain how to use the testing interface and provide peace of mind. - Watch your progress but do not dwell on it.
+At the two hour mark, check your progress to make sure you will have time to answer all the questions and to possibly leave the room and take a break. - Take the 15-minute tutorial.
+This will explain how to use the testing interface and provide peace of mind.
+It will take a few minutes to complete the tutorial, but you are given 15 minutes for it.
+Use the extra time to complete your brain dump if you are not allowed to write the brain dump before the test begins. - Watch your progress but do not dwell on it.
 There is a little clock on your computer screen, which is encouraging if you are ahead of schedule but will cause more stress if you fall behind.
 Make an effort to move quickly but do not rush questions and make silly mistakes. - Use this strategy for marking questions.
 You have the ability to mark a question for later review.
 When you mark a question, write down on your scratch paper the question number, the narrowed list of possible answers and a keyword or phrase as to what that question was about.
 This will come in handy if you find this answer in another question.
 It also helps when you review the question, so that you only look at the narrowed-down answers.

 - Know your strategy on changing your answers.
 Sometimes the answer for one question will be given in another question, so remember you can go back and change your answer.
 Also, prior to taking the exam, you can use your performance during the practice tests to see if it makes sense for you to change answers once you initially answer a question.
 For some people, it can improve their performance; for others, it does not. - Answer all questions.
 Any question left unanswered will be scored as wrong, so take a guess if you must.
 You have a one in four shot of getting the answer right. - Read all of the answers.
 Even if you think you have the right answer, look at the other options to see if there is a better answer. - Disregard grammar.
 When filling in the blank on a question, do not rule out an answer just because the answer does not fit grammatically. - Read the question first.
 On the longer or more complicated questions, reading the question first will help you focus on the pertinent information in the question. - Take a more formal approach.
 When in doubt, err on the side of formality in your PM practices.
 Follow more formal PM practices and use proper and complete documentation. - Act in the best interests of the project.
 As project managers, we exist because of the project.
 Always act in the best interest of the project. - Think like PMI.
 This is the key to passing the exam.
-This is why we buy study guides and take preparation classes.6
+This is why we buy study guides and take preparation classes.